 Sleeping on your back can agitate the acid in your stomach.
 When you're lying down, it is much easier for the lazy esophageal sphincter to open and allow acid to travel up the open pipe.
 However, when you sleep on your left side, the lower esophageal sphincter relaxes.
 This position also keeps the esophageal sphincter above the gastric acid level, so fluid has to move uphill to get through.
 In addition, sleeping on a slight incline can improve acid reflux symptoms.

 Trigger foods can increase your acid reflux symptoms.
-While symptoms and food intolerances vary from person to person, tomato-based products, high-fat and fried foods, alcohol and caffeine, citrus fruits, mint, garlic, onions, and chocolate are common culprits.
+Food intolerances vary from person to person, but there are some common culprits.
+Tomato-based products, high-fat and fried foods, alcohol and caffeine, citrus fruits, mint, garlic, onions, and chocolate bother many people.
 Keeping a food diary can help you identify what foods cause your symptoms.

 Bicarbonate soda or baking soda is a base and has a pH of 9.0.
 Base substances like baking soda work by absorbing hydrogen ions in acidic substances.
 Mix a teaspoon of baking soda with a cup of water and drink it quickly, and it will help prevent excess stomach acid from forming or coming up the esophagus.
 Use it sparingly, as it can have a laxative effect.
 Do not exceed seven half-teaspoon doses within 24 hours.